-5.71 The 'Survey for Landfill in Merseyside and Halton' Report (see supporting documents) has shown that there is some opportunity for inert waste landfill.
+5.78 The 'Survey for Landfill in Merseyside and Halton' Report (see document PS-014 in supporting documents) has shown that there is some opportunity for inert waste landfill.
 The opportunity for future landfill of non-hazardous, non-inert waste in the sub-region is very constrained, therefore, there will be continued reliance on neighbouring sub-regions for this purpose.
 In order for the assessment of proposed new landfill sites to be transparent, it is important that a policy approach is established.
 Therefore, policy WM15 deals with landfill applications on unallocated sites.